HOW I WORK

 • This practice is not in-network with any insurance carrier and is considered self / private pay.

 For HSA and FSA card holders, please be aware a diagnosis must be on file in order to process.
-Check with your insurance provider regarding your medical accounts.
+Check with your insurance provider if you’re unsure what qualifies.

 The initial session will go more in-depth about discussing your intake paperwork and questionnaire and any administrative items.
 We will generally focus on what your treatment needs are or may be.